18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 Looks like too much fun to me!
 Velo Club folks at one of their favorite hangouts,

-HER Helmet Thursdays spot East Village Coffee Lounge on Monterey’s triangle plaza, downtown.
+HER Helmet Thursdays spot East Village Coffee Lounge on Monterey’s Griffin Plaza at Washington and Pearl Streets, downtown.

 (Photo courtesy of Leo Kodl.)